fullcalendar/fullcalendar-docs/_docs-v5/premium.md

     caption: Print optimization in Timeline view
 ---

-FullCalendar Premium (also known as "FullCalendar Scheduler") is a collection of plugins released under a [different license]({{ site.baseurl }}/license) than the Standard plugins.
+FullCalendar Premium (also known as "FullCalendar Scheduler") is a collection of plugins released under a [different license]({{ site.baseurl }}/license) than the standard plugins.
 Each plugin offers additional functionality:

 - [Timeline View](timeline-view) - display a large number of resources, with dates/times spanning horizontally
 - [Vertical Resource View](vertical-resource-view) - display resources as columns